 Merrill's newest park, River Bend Trail, was established by the hard work of the River District Development Foundation.
 Comprised of extremely dedicated volunteers throughout our community, the Foundation raised almost $1 million dollars to initially purchase and develop over 1.25 miles of old railroad corridor from Canadian National.
 Paving began in 2014 and is continuing today with the recent addition of the paved addition from Pine Ridge Avenue to Cooper St. To date, the trail covers almost 7 miles.
 The latest addition allows for the River Bend Trail to connect Council Grounds State Park to the Pine Ridge Shopping Area!
 The trail features paved walking/biking/hiking trails, the rennovated Nicklaus Bridge over the confluence of the Prairie & Wisconsin Rivers, scenic rest areas with benches, interpretive education panels, wayfinding signs, fishing and wildlife viewing opportunities, and access to the beautiful Wisconsin River that hasn't been possible for over 100 years.
 For more information, pictures, and opportunities to get involved please visit http://www.riverbendtrail.org

-**New this year is the Agra Pavilion, a beautiful park facility that is now available for the public to rent for their special gathering or event!!
+**The Agra Pavilion, a beautiful park facility, is now available for the public to rent for their special gathering or event!!
 Please see our Shelter Reservationsl page on this website for more information** **Also please click on the AGRA PAVILION/RIVER BEND TRAIL TAB FOR PICTURES OF THE PAVILION**